sickozell/SickoCV/README.md

 There are 3 different interpolation algorithms, that are engaged during playback only when the sample samplerate differs from VCV working samplerate or playback speed differs from 100%.
 - 'No interpolation' can be used when sample rates match and speed is 100% constant
 - 'Linear 1' and 'Linear 2' interpolate the samples with different weighted averages
-- 'Hermite' uses a Cubic Hermite spline interpolation that offers a better result (default)
+- 'Hermite' uses a Cubic Hermite interpolation that offers a better result (default)

 **Anti-aliasing filter**
 Anti-aliasing filter is made up with 2x oversampling and a 20khz lowpass filter.